Floorp-Projects/Floorp/testing/mozharness/README.txt

 open a Bugzilla ticket under the Mozharness component: https://bugzilla.mozilla.org/enter_bug.cgi?product=Release%20Engineering&component=Mozharness

-This bug will get triaged by Release Engineering
+This bug will get triaged by Release Engineering.

 ## Run unit tests
 To run the unit tests of mozharness the `tox` package needs to be installed: